EvSecDev/SCMP/README.md

 - Deploy automatically via git post-commit hook
 - Deploy manually via specifying commit hash
 - Easy recovery from partial deployment failures
+- Deployment test run using single host (use `--max-conns 1 -r HOST`)
 - One-time manual deployment to specific hosts and/or specific files
 - Fail-safe file deployment - automatic restore of previous file version if any remote failure is encountered
 - Deploy all (or a subset of) relevant files (even unchanged) to a newly created remote host